 This course is residential, which means all participants will need to stay at the venue for the duration of the course – this includes the overnight accommodation.

-Our application and payment process involves the following steps:
+Our application and payment process involve the following steps:

 - We receive your application form and assess it to ensure that this event is suitable for you.
 We endeavour to make assessments within a week.